Lebanese parliament delays June election, deepening drift

-BEIRUT Lebanese lawmakers decided on Friday to extend their term by 16 months until November next year, postponing a scheduled June parliamentary election, because of political deadlock and violence spilling over from neighbouring Syria's civil war.
+BEIRUT Lebanese lawmakers decided on Friday to extend their term by 16 months until November next year due to political deadlock and violence spilling over from neighbouring Syria's civil war.

-The move, criticized by the United States and the United Nations, provoked a protest in a main square near the parliament.
+The move provoked a protest in a main square near the parliament.
 Demonstrators garbed in black carried signs saying they were in mourning for the democratic process in Lebanon and some threw tomatoes at convoys of politicians driving past.

-The electoral law was worked out in 2008 as a compromise, but it satisfied none of Lebanon's rival sectarian groups, and their leaders remain too divided to agree on a new formula.
+The electoral law was worked out in 2008 as a compromise but it satisfied none of the Lebanon's rival sectarian groups and their leaders remain too divided to agree on a new formula.

 "They endorsed it in the first 10 minutes," a senior political source, who took part in the vote, told Reuters.